Stromatinia cepivora: Disease cycle

 Stromatinia cepivora is a soil borne fungus.
 This is a monocyclic disease meaning it only has one reproductive cycle a season.
 This is a unique fungus as it does not produce any spores of importance to a normal life cycle.
 It exists and overwinters as sclerotia (the survival stage).
 These small black globular structures are resistant to adverse temperatures and can remain dormant in the soil for years even without a host.
 Sclerotia germinate in response to root exudates.
 Weather is also a factor of germination and hyphae growth.
 Mycelium grow through the soil and form an appresoria once a host root is available.
 Appresoria are able to attach and penetrate the host.
 Mycelium grow out from the roots and can spread to a neighboring plant which creates the row of disease.
 Even small amounts of sclerotia can cause disease and be difficult to control.
 Sclerotia infect the host and spread.
 They are formed on the decaying host tissue and then are left free in the soil.
 To control the disease there needs to be a reduction in the number of sclerotia in the soil so fungus growth can be halted and unable to grow.
 Overall, multiple controls are necessary to produce an adequate yield in infected fields.

 Anything that moves the infested soil, such as wind, water, equipment, boots, etc., will move sclerotia and cause the disease to spread.

 Importance

-This is serious disease for plants of the allium family.
+This is serious disease for plants of the Allium genus.
 The soil borne fungus can persist in the soil for many years.
-This disease is present in all allium-producing regions making it a threat in the allium production industry and a worldwide disease.
+This disease is present in all Allium-producing regions making it a threat in the Allium production industry and a worldwide disease.
 It has been found in the United States 10 times with the first in 1918 in Oregon and the latest in 2014 in an onion field.
 Onions and garlic are economically important vegetables in the world.
 S. cepivora is one of the most destructive diseases carrying high loss in onion and garlic.
 Once land has been infested, it is considered not suitable for garlic or onion production for up to 40 or more years.
+Furthermore, an extremely small infection can be devastating.
+If just one sclerotium is in 20 pounds of soil, it will cause disease and significant crop loss.

+“One sclerotium per 20 pounds of soil will cause disease and results in measurable crop loss.”